HandsOnDataViz/book/docs/HandsOnDataViz.md

 you conduct a survey that does not correct for non-response bias, you may have biased results.

-A third type to avoid is *self-selection bias*, which often arises when attempting to evaluate the effectiveness of a particular program or treatment where people applied or volunteered to participate, as shown in Figure <a href="#fig:self-selection-bias">6.3</a>.
+Third, watch out for *self-selection bias*, which often arises when attempting to evaluate the effectiveness of a particular program or treatment where people applied or volunteered to participate, as shown in Figure <a href="#fig:self-selection-bias">6.3</a>.
 If your job is to